 - Info: For more information please send email to info@menloparkchess.club

-- Social: Join our Facebook group or email list to stay abreast of future club tournaments and events
+- Social: Join our Facebook group, Google group or email list to stay abreast of club news, tournaments and events

-The Menlo Park Chess Club will hold a double-round, quick-rated event beginning Thursday, September 25th, using the G/15;d5 time control and playing two games each evening against the same opponent (one as white and one as black) over three successive weeks.
-Players will be grouped into quads or small Swiss sections based upon rating to keep things as competitive as possible.
+The Menlo Park Chess Club will hold dual-rated quads beginning Thursday, March 5th, using the G/45;d5 time control and playing one game each evening over three successive weeks, with a possible makeup week March 26th.
+Players will be grouped into quads based upon current US Chess Regular ratings to keep things as competitive as possible.
 This tournament is suitable for experienced players as well as newer US Chess members seeking to establish an over-the-board rating.
 Details follow:

 - Entry Fee: $20; PayPal: mark@drury.com; Venmo: @Mark-Drury-12; entire entry fee goes to the prize fund

-- Prizes: Each quad will offer a $50 first and $30 second prize, while any Swiss section prizes will depend upon the number of players
+- Prizes: Each quad will offer a $50 first and $30 second prize with ties splitting the money while any Swiss section prizes will depend upon the number of players therein

 - Byes: No byes are available for this event

-- Equipment: Boards, sets, clocks, score sheets and pens will be provided by the Menlo Park Chess Club (bring a digital clock if you own one)
+- Equipment: Boards, sets, clocks, score sheets and pens will be provided by the Menlo Park Chess Club (bring a digital clock if you prefer your own)

 - Membership: All tournament participants must be current US Chess members for the duration of the event